Pacing Equilibrium in First-Price Auction Markets: Monotonicity and Sensitivity Analysis

-\paragraph{Revenue} Revenue monotonicity is maintained for adding bidders, goods, and budget, but not incremental additions to valuations.
-Our proofs of revenue monotonicity all rely on Corollary~\ref{cor:revenue-maximizing}: the fact that multipliers in an \fppe are maximal among {\sc bfpm}s.
-Bidder and budget monotonicity both follow from a particularly simple argument: the original solution remains a \bfpm, and thus by maximality of \fppe over {\sc bfpm}s monotonicity is maintained.
+Revenue monotonicity is maintained when adding bidders, goods, and budget, but not for incremental additions to valuations.
+Our proofs of revenue monotonicity all rely on Corollary~\ref{cor:revenue-maximizing}: the fact that multipliers in an \fppe are maximal among all \bfpm.
+Bidder and budget monotonicity both follow from a particularly simple argument: the original solution remains a \bfpm, and thus the maximality of \fppe over \bfpm implies that monotonicity is maintained.

-\begin{proposition} In \fppe, adding a good weakly increases revenue. \end{proposition} \begin{proof} Let $(\alpha, x)$ be the \fppe for $N$, $M$, and let $(\alpha', x')$ be the \fppe for $N$, $M \cup \{j\}$ which includes the new good $j\not\in M$.
+\begin{proposition} In an \fppe, adding a good weakly increases revenue. \end{proposition} \proof{Proof.} Let $(\alpha, x)$ be the \fppe for $N$, $M$, and let $(\alpha', x')$ be the \fppe for $N$, $M \cup \{j\}$ which includes the new good $j\not\in M$.
 We first prove that $\alpha'_i \le \alpha_i$ for all bidders $i\in N$: Suppose there are bidders whose multipliers go up (strictly); consider the set of all such bidders $S$.
-Collectively, these bidders are now winning weakly more goods (because there are more goods and nobody else's (paced) bids went up).
-That means they are, collectively, paying strictly more (it's first price and they're bidding higher).
-But this is impossible, because all of them were running out of budget before (since they were paced).
+Collectively, these bidders are now winning weakly more goods because there are more goods and nobody else's paced bids went up.
+That means they are, collectively, paying strictly more (they are bidding higher and it is first price).
+But this is impossible, because all of them were running out of budget before since they were paced.

 Using the fact that $\alpha \ge \alpha'$, any bidder who was paced in $\alpha$ is still paced in $\alpha'$ and spending her whole budget.
-Let $T$ be the set of buyers whose pacing multiplier hasn't changed, i.e. $T = \{i \in N\ |\ \alpha_i = \alpha'_i\}$.
+Let $T$ be the set of buyers whose pacing multiplier has not changed, i.e., $T = \{i \in N\ |\ \alpha_i = \alpha'_i\}$.
 They must win weakly more items: Any item they were tied originally with bidders outside $T$ must now go completely to bidders in $T$.
 Additionally, bidders in $T$ may win (part of) the new item.
 Since the pacing multipliers of bidders in $T$ did not change, their prices did not change, hence winning weakly more items means they're spending weakly more.

 So bidders whose pacing multiplier changed are spending the same, and the remaining bidder spend weakly more.
-Hence revenue is weakly higher. \end{proof}
+Hence revenue is weakly higher. \eop\endproof